djairjr/CircuitPython_NeoMatrix/README.md

 ## Basic Usage
-1. Determine size and led aranagement of a single NeoPixel matrix.
+1. Determine size and led arrangement of a single NeoPixel matrix.
-2. Determine number and arrangement of all your matrix tiles.
+2. Determine number and tile arrangement of all your NeoMatrix shields.
-3. Use these values to compute a `matrixType` variable.
+3. Use these values to compute a `matrixType` variable and size values.
 4. Create a normal CircuitPython `neopixel.NeoPixel` object.
 5. Use this `NeoPixel` object and `matrixType` variable to create a `neomatrix.NeoMatrix` object.
 6. Finally, use the APIs of the `NeoMatrix` object to draw colorful animations using X and Y coordinates.